caseygirlyn/Code-Quiz/README.md

 - Countdown timer starts when user clicks Start Quiz.
 - Multiple-choice questions focusing on JavaScript programming.
 - Audio feedback for correct and incorrect answers.
-- Option for users to submit their intials when time is up or after completing the quiz
+- Option for users to submit their intials when time is up or after completing the quiz.
-- Scoring system to track and display the high scores stored in local storage
+- Scoring system to track and display the high scores stored in local storage.
 - Clean, polished and responsive UI.

 ## Technologies Used